Digilent/Arty-ArtyBot/README.md

-# Arty Template <!-- Replace this line with the project name -->
+# Arty ArtyBot <!-- Replace this line with the project name -->
 Created for Vivado 2016.4

 [Link to the project wiki](https://reference.digilentinc.com/doku.php)